Is Schefflera Toxic to Cats? Vet Approved Facts & Safety Guide

 Giving them more opportunities to entertain themselves is one way to divert their attention away from your plants.
 Giving them cat trees and puzzle toys or spending more time playing with them are great ways to keep their minds active and avoid the onset of boredom.

 Since it’s hardy and easy to care for, the Schefflera is a popular plant for many households.
 Unfortunately, it’s not as friendly to cats or dogs.
-If your cat ingests any part of the Schefflera plant, they can suffer from excessive drooling, vomiting, and intense burning on their lips, tongue, and mouth.
+If your cat ingests any part of the Schefflera plant, it can suffer from excessive drooling, vomiting, and intense burning on their lips, tongue, and mouth.

 Although there are ways to keep your cat away from toxic plants, the safest option is to avoid bringing toxic plants into your home.
 You can find pet-friendly species to ensure your kitty stays healthy, even if they’re fond of nibbling your foliage.